-The User plane EPS optimization enables support for change from EMM-IDLE mode to EMM-CONNECTED mode without the need for using the Service Request procedure (see subclause 5.3.1.xa).
+The user plane EPS optimization enables support for change from EMM-IDLE mode to EMM-CONNECTED mode without the need for using the service request procedure (see subclause 5.3.1.3).

-If the UE indicates "Attach without PDN connection establishment" during an attach request, the UE does not need to request a PDN connection as part of the attach procedure.
-If the UE's request for "Attach without PDN connection establishment" is supported by the network, the UE and the network can at any time release all the PDN connections and remain EPS attached.
+If the UE indicates request of EMM-REGISTERED without PDN connection in the attach request, the UE does include an ESM DUMMY MESSAGE instead of a PDN CONNECTIVITY REQUEST message as part of the attach procedure.
+If the EMM-REGISTERED without PDN connection is supported by the network, the UE and the network can at any time release all the PDN connections and the UE still remains EPS attached.

-If the UE in NB-S1 mode indicates "SMS only" during an attach request for EPS attach, the MME supporting CIoT EPS optimisations provides SMS services without the UE being required to perform a combined attach.
+In NB-S1 mode, if the UE indicates "SMS only" during a normal attach or tracking area updating procedure, the MME supporting CIoT EPS optimisations provides SMS so that the UE is not required to perform a combined attach or tracking area updating procedure.